ducktyper-ai/quackverse/docs/quackcore-integrations-google-drive-comprehensive-guide.md

 ## Overview

-The `quackcore.integrations.google.drive` module provides a robust interface for integrating Google Drive operations into QuackTools.
+The `quack_core.integrations.google.drive` module provides a robust interface for integrating Google Drive operations into QuackTools.
 It covers everything from file uploads/downloads, folder management, setting file permissions, and listing files, all wrapped in a standardized integration service using custom error handling with `IntegrationResult`.

 Key features include: